NBKRedSpy/BT_CustomWeaponTicks/README.md

 # BT_CustomWeaponTicks
 Customizes the color and size of the weapon range ticks in combat.
+There can be multiple color sets to improve visibility for maps with various colors.

-Makes the weapon range ticks easier to see by allows custom colors.
-By default there are three color sets defined:
+By default, three color sets defined:
 * Battletech default colors
 * Lunar visibility colors
 * Desert visibility colors